Mexican Chicken Tortilla Soup

 Prepare the chicken:

 Preheat the oven to 375 degrees.
-Mix the cumin, chili powder, garlic pound and salt together.
+Mix the cumin, chili powder, garlic powder and salt together.
 Brush the chicken breasts with some oil, sprinkle a small amount of the spice mix on them, then bake the chicken until cooked (25 – 45 minutes, depending on the size).
 When the chicken is done, let cool then shred with two forks.

 For the soup: